thecallum/timer_app_frontend/to_do.md

 - Remove timer page
 - Update timer value as static width (may be possible with text styles, or may need a specific font)

+## Done
+- Timer overlay
+    - Show only on correct week